Avenel/temp--crypto/README.md

   - Chain = Array, or a single-linked list
   - Block = Data structure, contains transactions
   - Transaction = Single piece of data which describes sending money
+  - Mining = Process of calculating a hash for a block where the hash starts with a specific pattern
+  - Proof of work = Process of finding a suitable nonce for mining

 ```shell
 # Install dependencies (once)